-As a person who struggles to spell, it can be frustrating.
+As a person who struggles with spelling, it can be frustrating.
 As a poor speller it can be even more frustrating….

-Below are 3 games which I often play at Starr Tutoring to help children/ adults become more confident with:
+Below are 3 games which I often play at Clara James Tutoring to help children/ adults become more confident with:

 I’ve played these games with children who are as young as 5 or 6 right up to 16-year olds sitting their GCSE’s.
 I’ve also played them with adults.
 Providing you are willing to accept that learning can be fun, these games will work.

-The 3 games I chosen to show you here I’ve chosen because they’re so easy to make and fun to play.
+The 3 games I’ve chosen here are easy to make and fun to play.

 The first game I will share with you to support spellings is:

 I love this game.
-I can take about half an hour to play but if your child is learning fairly short words you could make the grid smaller and the game will finish more quickly.
+It can take about half an hour to play but if your child is learning fairly short words you could make the grid smaller and the game will finish quicker.

 I think every person I have ever played the game with has also found it to be a firm favourite!